Patellar Tendinopathy

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-It will focus on your knee.
+It will focus on the knee.
 This is often enough to make the diagnosis.

-Images may be done to confirm the diagnosis.
+Pictures may be taken to confirm the diagnosis.
 This can be done with:

 • Ultrasound